The "var_mode" and "var_profile" are applied by adding either ?var_mode=...

 - the title of the query.

-Warning: Remember to calculate the page with (&var_profile=1&var_mode=calcul
+- Remember to request the page calculation (&var_profile=1&var_mode=calcul

 var_mode=preview